A quick but comprehensive list of the best coffee stocks to buy in 2022.

 Market Value: $49.64 Billion

-As is obvious from the name, this is the company that sells the famed Dr. Pepper cherry sodas that we know and loves.
-The company we know today is a result of an acquisition by the Keurig Green Mountain of the Dr. Pepper Snapple Group in 2018.
-Since then, the corporation has been doing quite well in the beverages industry -- providing juices, sodas, and even coffee to Americans and the world.
+Coming in #1 in our coffee stocks list, this is the company that sells the famed Dr. Pepper & cherry sodas that we know and loves.
+The company we know today is a result of an acquisition by Keurig Green Mountain of the Dr. Pepper Snapple Group in 2018.
+Since then, Keurig Dr. Pepper has been doing quite well in the beverages industry -- providing juices, soft drinks, and even coffee to Americans and the world.

 With a history of coffee roasting that began in the 1980s in Vermont, the company has had a steady trajectory upward and has recently just rebounded from the market crash of March 2020.
-Income investors also enjoy the continuation of a quarterly dividend and a dividend yield of 2.13%.
+Income investors also enjoy the continuation of a quarterly dividend and a dividend yield of 2.13%, so we'd say that investing in them would be a wise idea.

 2. Starbucks Corp.
 (NASDAQ: SBUX)